 U.S. auto safety regulators have stepped up a series of investigations into engine fires that have led to the recall of millions of Hyundai and Kia vehicles.

-According to an Associated Press news report, the National Highway Traffic Safety Administration (NHTSA) says a new engineering analysis investigation covering more than 3 million vehicles from the 2011 through 2016 model years.
-The agency has so far received 161 complaints of engine fires, some of which have been reported in already-recalled vehicles.
+According to an Associated Press news report, the National Highway Traffic Safety Administration (NHTSA) has conducted a new engineering analysis investigation covering more than 3 million vehicles from the 2011 through 2016 model years.

 Investigation Into Engine Fires Ramps Up